IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

-Note that in this scenario, developers should be aware about what events on DocumentEntry, Folder, Association, and SubmissionSet Objects COULD determine events on DocumentReference, Folder type List, and SubmissionSet type List resources and the supporting of "Updates to document sharing resources" option.
+Note that in this scenario, developers should be aware about what events on DocumentEntry, Folder, Association, and SubmissionSet Objects could determine events on DocumentReference, Folder type List, and SubmissionSet type List resources and the supporting of "Updates to document sharing resources" option.

 ### 1:54.6.2.2 XDS.b - Cross-Enterprise Document Sharing Grouping 2
 In the second proposed grouping: